Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/mergedcellsshrinktype/_index.md

 ```

-Only keeps the header rows/columns of the merged area if needed.
+Only keeps the header rows/columns of the merged area when the top-left cell of the merged area is not blank.

 ### NONE {#NONE}
 ```